 "Oh, well call me Shelby.
 And this is my niece, Jennifer.
 She's a student here.
 She helps me out in my office sometimes."

 Melody smiled at the girl.
-"Are you a cheerleader?" she asked.
+"Are you a cheerleader?"

 "Not yet.
 I'm going to try out next year."